 Lightly and fluffy high top muffins filled with fresh strawberries and chocolate chips.

-- 350 grams (2 and 1/2 cups) plain flour
+- 350 grams (2 and 1/2 cups) plain flour or all purpose flour

-- 2 teaspoons baking powder
+- 3 teaspoons baking powder

 - 45 grams (1/4 cup) brown sugar

-- 150 grams (3/4 cup) caster sugar
+- 150 grams (3/4 cup) caster sugar or granulated sugar

 - 250 grams (2 cups) fresh strawberries, roughly chopped

-- 75 grams (1/2 cup) milk or dark chocolate chips, plus a few extra for decorating
+- 75 grams (1/2 cup) chocolate chips

 - 115 grams (1/2 cup / 1 stick) unsalted butter